 Grade replacement policies that allow later assessments to replace the scores of earlier assessments may be used in lieu of reassessment as defined in this section.

 Late work will be accepted to document learning/mastery.
 Collaborative teams must set reasonable guidelines for accepting late work to encourage work completion by their students.
 If a student misses an assignment, a placeholder (such as M for missed, I for incomplete, etc.) should be entered into the gradebook.

-If a student has been given multiple opportunities to complete work and has not done so, a zero may be entered in the gradebook in accordance with the reasonable late work policy established by the teacher teams.
+If a student has been given multiple opportunities to complete work and has not done so, and parent contact has been made for major assessments, quizzes, or tests (tasks weighted more than 10%), a zero may be entered in the gradebook in accordance with the reasonable late work policy established by the school or teacher teams.